intel-iot-devkit/smart-video-workshop/custom-layer/README.md

-# OpenVINO 2019 R1 Custom Layer Tutorial for Linux
+# OpenVINO 2019 R1.0 Custom Layer Tutorial for Ubuntu 16.04

 ### Custom Layers
 Custom layers are NN (Neural Network) layers that are not explicitly supported by a given framework.
 This tutorial demonstrates how to run inference on topologies featuring custom layers allowing you to plug in your own implementation for existing or completely new layers.